Best 3D Printed Bikes, Parts and Accessories in 2023

 The single piece design also means that the carbon fiber frame is less prone to breaking under pressure than traditionally made bike parts.
 There’s no wear between joints, because there aren’t any!

 On this difference in manufacturing and product costs, Arevo founder Sonny Vu has said ‘We don’t really care about margin that much.
 This is about almost a market demonstration of the tech.’

 Kingdom Bike’s The Void – The Importance of Field Testing

-In January 2021, Kingdom announced their intentions to begin prototyping new 3D printed bike frames made from titanium, which they have named The Kingdom Void.
+In January 2021, Kingdom announced their new 3D printed bike frames made from titanium material, which they have named The Kingdom Void.

-The Void was made with the idea of reducing the wasted materials that often come as a result of traditional or CNC machining by 3D printing a working bike frame.
+The Void was made with the idea of lowering the carbon footprint that comes as a result of traditional manufacture by reducing wasted material and limiting the need for imports and extra tools.

-Their testing process is made simple on their website, which states ‘We will ride and ride and ride until the wheels fall off.’
+Kingdom’s commitment to safety and reliability through testing process is made simple on their website: ‘We will ride and ride and ride until the wheels fall off.’

 3D Printed Bike Parts